Why Taxi Booking Apps Fail: Top 10 Reasons

 This requires some smart pre-launch planning work, like designing market surveys, data gathering, local commuting pattern analyses, demand-supply projections, and adoption potential assessments.

-By consistently researching, you avoid unusual spikes in the cost of taxi booking app development & end of the market strategically.
+By consistently researching, you avoid unusual spikes in the taxi booking app development cost & end of the market strategically.

 2. Non-Compliance With Local Rules